gogo/gogo.github.io/doc.md

   * The normal barrage of tests are run with: `make tests`
   * An extra bombardment of tests are run with: `make testall`
   * Tests for compatibility with goprotobuf are handled by a different project [harmonytests](https://github.com/gogo/harmonytests), since it requires goprotobuf.
   * Cross version tests are made with the help of docker.
 You will need to install docker and then run `(cd dockertest && make run)`.
-This will generate several docker files for each combinations of the go and protoc versions which are supported.
+This will generate several docker files for each of the combinations of the go and protoc versions which are supported.